 White House's Navarro says China trade deal will take time: CNBC

-White House trade adviser Peter Navarro said on Tuesday U.S. trade talks with China are heading in the right direction and it will take time to get the right deal made.

-WASHINGTON: White House trade adviser Peter Navarro said on Tuesday U.S. trade talks with China are heading in the right direction and any concessions to Beijing on Huawei Technologies was small in the context of a larger trade deal.
+WASHINGTON: White House trade adviser Peter Navarro said on Tuesday (Jul 2) US trade talks with China are heading in the right direction and any concessions to Beijing on Huawei Technologies was small in the context of a larger trade deal.

 "We're headed in a very good direction," Navarro said in an interview with CNBC.
 "It's complicated, as the president said, correctly, this will take time and we want to get it right.
 So let's get it right."